 The Blue Course is not only one of the greatest courses in the world, but it is also one of the toughest.
 Dick Wilson built enormous greens (averaging 12,000 square feet) and consequently with so many possible pin positions, three putting is commonplace here at Royal Montreal.

-Host to ten Canadian Open championships, most recently in 2014, Royal Montreal is quite rightly proud of its heritage and the club also hosted the Presidents Cup in 2007 when the USA beat the International team by a margin of 19.5 to 14.5.
+Host to numerous Canadian Open championships, most recently in 2014, Royal Montreal is quite rightly proud of its heritage and the club also hosted the Presidents Cup in 2007 when the USA beat the International team by a margin of 19.5 to 14.5.

 Fantastic!
 Hard to get on, but worth the effort.
 Do not be lulled to sleep on the front, the back will reach out and grab you.
 Really demanding finishing holes, other than 17 which is short par 3, which I did manage to double.
 Three of the last four holes require long accurate to have a shot at par.